 In contrast to sales and collection data, when it comes to recycling of batteries and accumulators no distinction is made between portable and industrial / automotive batteries.
 Thus, it is not possible to determine the type of batteries once they are shipped to the recycling facility.
 Consequently, the quantities of waste batteries and accumulators entering the recycling process are much higher than the recorded sales and collection amounts, which only include portable batteries and accumulators (see Tables 1a and 1b above and Tables 3a, 3b and 3c below).

 Recycling efficiency for lead-acid batteries

-By 2018, recycling efficiencies of lead-acid batteries were higher than 75 % for more than four fifths of the Member States.
-However, the recycling efficiencies did not display a clear trend across the countries during the period 2012-2018.
+For year 2019, recycling efficiencies of lead-acid batteries were reported higher than 65 % for 25 Member States, while another Member State was very close to reach the target; the Member State that have not yet reported data for year 2019 had reached this target in year 2018.
+However, the recycling efficiencies did not display a clear trend across the countries during the period 2012-2019.

 Recycling efficiency for Ni-Cd batteries

 Recycling efficiencies for Ni-Cd batteries are presented in Figure 3: most of the EU Member States achieved the recycling efficiency target of 75 % in the period from 2012 to 2019, with some single exceptions.
 The recycling efficiencies lie mostly between 75 % and 85 %.
 Similar to the recycling efficiencies of lead-acid batteries, there is no clearly visible trend in the country-specific recycling efficiencies for Ni-Cd batteries; while the recycling efficiencies rose over the period 2012-2019 for some Member States, they fell for others, remained stable for some and fluctuated for others.